US steel tariffs impact unforeseen global trade adjustments

 Share:

 The increase in tariffs by the US created a ripple effect on global trade where the market balance was disrupted.
-Malaysia is preparing to launch an anti-dumping investigation for the imports of iron from Turkey as a lot of cheap scrap steel came into Malaysia where the metal was dumped at lower than domestic rates creating a surplus of scrap.
+Malaysia is preparing to launch an anti-dumping investigation for the imports of iron from Turkey.
+A lot of cheap scrap steel came into Malaysia, where the metal was dumped at lower than domestic rates, creating a surplus of scrap.

-The availability of low-cost steel has been caused by the imposition of tariffs where the price of scrap continues to decline.
+The availability of low-cost steel has been caused by the imposition of tariffs, where scrap prices continue to decline.

-The Turkish currency declined against the US dollar that made US exports more expensive, and the crude steel production in the country declined 15 percent in the March quarter due to the drying up of the scrap markets.
+The Turkish currency declined against the US dollar, which made US exports more expensive, and the crude steel production in the country declined 15 per cent in the March quarter due to the drying up of the scrap markets.

-The steel price is supported by the decline in exports from Brazil due to the closing of several mines, leading to a rise in iron ore price by 25 percent, although, the price of scrap declined 7 percent.
+The steel price is supported by the decline in exports from Brazil due to the closing of several mines, leading to a rise in iron ore price by 25 per cent, although the scrap price declined by 7 per cent.

-The reports by Fortescue Metals Group find the increase in crude steel production in China is expected to grow at the rate of 3 percent to 4 percent.
-China that produces almost 50 percent of the global crude steel produced 928MT in 2018 that was 10 percent more than the previous year.
+The reports by Fortescue Metals Group find the increase in crude steel production in China is expected to grow from 3 per cent to 4 per cent.
+China, which produces almost 50 per cent of the global crude steel, produced 928MT in 2018, 10 per cent more than the previous year.

-The country may use excess produce in infrastructure development that includes new high-speed rail projects and airports.
-The data on trade war show the US capital inflow to China increased 65.6 percent in the Q1 of 2019, where the analysts felt the inflow of international capital in the country has prevented deceleration in the economy.
+The country may use excess produce in infrastructure development, including new high-speed rail projects and airports.
+The data on the trade war show the US capital inflow to China increased 65.6 per cent in Q1 of 2019, where the analysts felt the inflow of international capital in the country had prevented economic deceleration.

 China said it will try to restore trade in the sectors - service, manufacturing, and agriculture as these are the areas in the negative list – prohibited or restricted by the US.